vdaas/vald/docs/contributing/coding-style.md

 - Incomplete implementation
 - I/O
-  - e.g. Network access, disk operation, etc.
+  - e.g., Network access, disk operation, etc.
 - Hardware dependent
-  - e.g. CPU, Memory usage, disk I/O, etc.
+  - e.g., CPU, Memory usage, disk I/O, etc.
-- Difficult to create error of dependencies
+- Hard to create the error of dependencies
 - Difficult to initialize
-  - e.g. Random number and time, file I/O initialization, environment dependent, etc.
+  - e.g., Random number and time, file I/O initialization, environment dependent, etc.
-- Test result may change in each runtime
+- The test result may change in each runtime
-  - e.g. Only test result may change in each runtime, System call inside implementation, etc.
+  - e.g., the only test result may change in each runtime, System call inside implementation, etc.

 #### Risk

-Before applying mock to the object, you should be aware of the following risks.
+Before applying mock to the object, you should understand the following risks.

 - We **do not** know whether the dependencies are correctly implemented or not.
 - We cannot notice the changes in dependencies.